MassResistance: Fistgate

 In 2000 members of the Parents' Rights Coalition attended a statewide conference, called "Teach-Out", that was sponsored by the Massachusetts Department of Education, the Governor's Commission on Gay and Lesbian Youth, and the Gay, Lesbian and Straight Education Network, held at Tufts University.

 One student asked about fisting and was provided with an explanation.
 MassResistance dubbed the incident "Fistgate" after one of its members "secretly recorded the workshop".
 A state employee who participated in the discussion filed suit against Camenker and Scott Whiteman as a result of the distribution of the tape recordings.
 According to Bay Windows, a "Massachusetts Superior Court judge ruled that the tape was illegally acquired and therefore an invasion of privacy against those individuals present, who were never told they were being recorded."
 Greg Carmack suggested that the question might have been planted by those making the recordings.

+Disorderly conduct

 In October 2008, MassResistance employee Michael Olivio was arrested for disorderly conduct at a school after parents became concerned about his taking many pictures of their children.
 When questioned by police, he explained that he was filming footage for a documentary, but mistook an elementary school for a high school.
 When asked by police to leave, Olivio began to "act erratically"; he "ran through yards [...] shedding clothing".
 Camenker supported Olivio's statement that he was working for the MassResistance, but went to the wrong school.